dev-stan/SimpleGift/README.md

 # Simple Gift
 ### About
 The name says it all!
 It's a simple `/gift` plugin designed with simplicity in mind.
-This lightweight and highly customizable plugin comes with the most basic features so your players don't get confused and can start making gifts almost intantly.
-You can find more informatoin in the [tutorial file](https://github.com/dev-stan/SimpleGift/blob/dev-util/TUTORIAL.md).
+SimpleGift comes with the most basic features, so players don't get confused and can start making gifts almost instantly.
+You can find more information in the [tutorial file](https://github.com/dev-stan/SimpleGift/blob/dev-util/TUTORIAL.md).

 ### Commands
 - `gift` - Gift an item to a player.